unreliablecode/PHP-IP-Stealer/README.md

 # PHP IP STEALER

+**Disclaimer: This script is for educational purposes only.
+It should not be used for malicious activities.**

 This PHP script allows you to log website visits by sending data to a Discord webhook.
 It captures information such as the user agent, IP address, and timestamp of the visit, and sends it to a specified Discord channel for monitoring and analysis.

 ## Usage